 There’s no set definition for what constitutes a tiny house, but you can expect that any homes within 100–500 square feet (and as low as 80 square feet!) are accepted as a tiny home.
 Many tiny houses are mobile and built with the intention of being able to move the home to any location, though you certainly don’t have to build your tiny home on a trailer platform or frame with wheels.
 A number of tiny houses, especially those you see on TV, are set on wheels – or are commercial merchandise delivery trailers or containers that have been converted to living space.
 You can buy tiny house plans designed to be portable in this way or modify right-sized conventional, tiny plans for a wheeled frame/foundation.
 The tiny-home trend is one that many thought would fade fast but instead surprised us all with continuous growth since 2007.
-Tiny-house living – whether mobile or permanent on a conventional building lot – isn’t for the faint of heart but for those who are keen to adapt a true minimalist lifestyle.
+Tiny-house living – whether mobile or permanent on a conventional building lot – isn’t for the faint of heart but for those who are keen to adopt a truly minimalist lifestyle.

 For a more conventional take on a home, you can build a tiny house like this cozy 400-sq.-ft.
-Country style home plan in place on a small plot of land.
-Among other advantages, this approach gives you the option of expanding the size of your house later should you want to.
-This house packs a lot into a small package: two porches, front and rear, which almost double living space in warm weather; a fireplace, a full-service kitchen with pantry, a modest living room, and a bedroom with bathroom (House Plan #141-1076).
+Country style home in place on a small plot of land.
+Among other advantages, this approach gives you the option of expanding your house's size later should you want to.
+This house packs a lot into a small package: two porches, front and rear, almost double living space in warm weather; a fireplace, a full-service kitchen with pantry; a modest living room, and a bedroom with a bathroom (Plan #141-1076).

 Small homes are much more traditional homes – usually coming in around 1,000 square feet or less.
 Small house plans are not mobile and aren’t meant to be taken around the world.
 However, they are a great option for someone looking to live in a smaller space – often Millennials – but with all the amenities of a typical home.
-Small houses normally have two bedrooms.
-Some may have one, with larger kitchen and living areas, or three smaller bedrooms.
-The homes are ideal for young, single first-time buyers; newlywed couples; recent empty nesters; and retirees.
+Small houses typically have two bedrooms.
+Some may have one, with a roomier bathroom and larger kitchen and living areas, or three smaller bedrooms.
+The homes are ideal for young, single first-time buyers, newlywed couples; recent empty-nesters; and retirees.
 These can also be narrow house plans, which work well when building on a small, narrow lot.

-A small, rather than a tiny, home gives you more of a feeling of living in a standard house, though still in a pint-size footprint.
-This 966-sq.-ft.
-Craftsman style Bungalow is well designed to maximize space and the feeling of roominess, with its vaulted family room ceiling and 9- and 10-ft.-high ceilings elsewhere, master bedroom with walk-in closet, second bedroom, and galley kitchen-dining area with pantry and laundry room (House Plan #104-1195).
+A small, rather than a tiny, home gives you more of a feeling of living in a standard house, though still in a pint-size footprint—this 966-sq.-ft.
+Craftsman Style Bungalow is well designed to maximize space and the sense of roominess, with its vaulted family room ceiling and 9- and 10-ft.-high ceilings elsewhere, master bedroom with walk-in closet, second bedroom, and galley kitchen-dining area with pantry and laundry room (Plan #104-1195).

 How Much Do They Cost?